What is Tendon Transfer Surgery?

 How is Tendon Transfer Surgery Performed?

-Tendon Transfer Surgery is performed as a result of the loss of function
+Tendon Transfer Surgery is performed as a result of

-of the muscles and tendons in the joint areas.
-Tendon transfer surgery is
+the loss of function of the muscles and tendons in the joint areas.
+Tendon

-usually performed under general anaesthesia.
-The tendon attached to the muscle
+transfer surgery is usually performed under general anaesthesia.
+The tendon

-is removed and positioned to the damaged area and sutured.
+attached to the muscle is removed and positioned to the damaged area and

-Tendon transfer surgery can be performed in the following cases:
+Tendon transfer surgery can be performed in the

-- Tendon ruptures caused by
+• Tendon ruptures caused on by rheumatic diseases

-- Traumatic injuries,
+• Traumatic injuries,

-- Birth defect (affecting
+• Birth defect that

-tissue to which the tendon will be transferred should be as normal and healthy as possible.
-If the tissue has large
+transferred should be as normal and healthy as possible.
+If the tissue has

 Recovery After Tendon Transfer Surgery